 When you and your co-parent are more successful at coming to resolutions on daily parenting matters, the stress levels in both of your homes can be greatly reduced.
 Less stress in your home means less stress felt by your children who deserve nothing more than to just be kids, unburdened by conflict between their parents.

 Communication is Key in Parenting Coordination

 Parents may meet directly with their parenting coordinator at times, but it's crucial that they use another method of communication to stay closely connected.
-The OurFamilyWizard web and mobile applications are designed to simplify co-parenting communication and offer parenting coordinators special access that facilitates their work with parents.
+The tools on OurFamilyWizard are designed to simplify co-parenting communication and offer parenting coordinators special access that facilitates their work with parents.

 From shared parenting schedules to reimbursement requests, OFW is comprised of features that allow parents to manage the most important aspects of their parenting plan together within one neutral and secure platform.
 All parent activity and communication on OFW is thoroughly documented and easy to report on, making it simple to see whether or not both parents are meeting their responsibilities.

 OFW streamlines communication with parents via OFW Professional Access.
 Using a special account type perfect for neutral practitioners, parenting coordinators are able to see just how parents are managing their parenting plan.
 Once linked with a family on OFW, a parenting coordinator can view what parents are negotiating and enter the conversation whenever necessary.